Minimax Confidence Intervals for the Sliced Wasserstein Distance: Proof of Theorem

 \section{Proof of Theorem \ref{thm::minimax_distance}}

 Throughout the proof, $\KL$ denotes the Kullback-Leibler divergence, and $\chi^2$ denotes the $\chi^2$-divergence.
-In view of equation \eqref{eq::trim} and its natural analogue for the Sliced Wasserstein distance, together with the fact that all distributions considered below are compactly supported, there will be no loss of generality in assuming $\delta=0$ in what follows.
+In view of the identity $W_{r,\delta}(P,Q) = W_r(P^\delta, Q^\delta)$ stated in Section \ref{sec::background_wasserstein}, and its natural analogue for the Sliced Wasserstein distance, together with the fact that all distributions considered below are compactly supported, there will be no loss of generality in assuming $\delta=0$ in what follows.